rohanasif/chatcraftai/README.md

 ChatCraftAI is a modern messaging platform that combines real-time communication with AI-powered features to enhance user experience.
 The platform supports both 1:1 conversations and group chats, with intelligent features like grammar correction, quick reply suggestions, and conversation analytics.

+## User Roles & Permissions

+### Admin Users

+- **Group Management**: Create, edit, and delete group conversations
+- **User Management**: View all users, update user roles, and delete users
+- **Access Control**: Full access to all platform features
+- **Admin Dashboard**: Dedicated interface for managing users and groups

+### Regular Users

+- **1:1 Conversations**: Start direct chats with other users
+- **Group Participation**: Join public groups and participate in conversations
+- **Limited Access**: Cannot create or manage groups

 ## User Flow

 ### Sign Up & Sign In

 - New users register with email, password, display name, and optional avatar
 - Registered users log in and land on their Conversations dashboard
+- Admin users have additional "Admin Dashboard" access

 ### Conversation Management

 - **1:1 Chat**: Click "New Chat," select another user by email or username to start a private conversation
-- **Group Chats**: Managed exclusively by an Admin user.
-The Admin creates and configures all group conversations (sets title, invites users)
+- **Group Chats**: Managed exclusively by Admin users.
+Admins create and configure all group conversations (sets title, invites users, controls public/private status)
-- **Group Discovery**: All non-admin users can view and join existing groups from the dashboard without requiring an invitation
+- **Group Discovery**: All users can view and join existing public groups from the dashboard without requiring an invitation
 - **Dashboard** lists all conversations with:
   - Title (or other user's name for 1:1 chats)
   - Last message snippet